 These birds only have a few markings on their body to set them apart since they are primarily covered with green plumage.
 Otherwise, they have a distinctive black collar around the back of their neck.

 These birds also have a large range of land that they can potentially call home.
 This includes the rainforests of Africa, similar to the species featured above.
-You find them in the Republic of Congo, Cameroon, Côte d’Ivoire, Equatorial Guinea, Gabon, Ghana, Central African Republic, Uganda, and Libera.
+You find them in the Republic of Congo, Cameroon, Côte d’Ivoire, Equatorial Guinea, Gabon, Ghana, Central African Republic, Uganda, and Liberia.

 This species is average for lovebirds, being about 5 inches long from top to tail and weighing around 1.4 ounces.

-- Habitat and History
+Habitat and History of Lovebirds